SiGnaLz314/cookEATrepeat_MERN_v3.0/README.md

 # cookEATrepeat
-A web app to present my recipes, cooking tips, and suggestioned preperation techniques.
+A web app to present my recipes, cooking tips, and suggested preperation techniques.
 A work in progress.